chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 ``knife[:attribute_from_cli]``

 ``knife[:authentication_protocol_version]``
-   Sets the authentication protocol that is used to communicate with Chef server.
+   Sets the authentication protocol that is used to communicate with Chef Infra Server.
 For example, specify protocol version 1.3 to enable support for SHA-256 algorithms:

    .. code-block:: ruby

       knife[:authentication_protocol_version] = '1.3'

-   Note that authentication protocol 1.3 is only supported on Chef server versions 12.4.0 and above.
+   Note that authentication protocol 1.3 is only supported on Chef Server versions 12.4.0 and above.

 ``knife[:bare_directories]``
    Prevent a directory's children from showing when a directory matches a pattern.